 11 Things to Do in Verona, Italy + Useful Tips from a Local

-Verona isn’t the most popular city in Italy, like Rome, Venice, or Milan, but you should definitely include it on your Italy itinerary as it is one of the best cities to visit in Italy.
+Verona isn’t the most popular city in Italy, like Rome, Venice, or Milan, but you should include it on your Italy itinerary as it is one of the best cities to visit in Italy.

 Mostly known to tourists from Shakespeare’s Romeo & Juliet, there’s way more to do in the city than visiting Juliet’s house.
-While you can see Verona on a day trip from Venice or Milan as most tourists do, I highly recommend spending at least one night here as it’s much quieter and local than nearby big cities.
+While you can see Verona on a day trip from Venice or Milan as most tourists do, I highly recommend spending at least one night here as it’s much quieter and more local than nearby big cities.

 You could also treat Verona as a base for various day trips to Lake Garda or Dolomites.
 During the summer there’s also an option of seeing an opera or a concert at the Arena.